India–Taiwan relations: Tsai administration

 Several days later on 13 October, Tsai also tweeted, "#Namaste to our friends from #India !
 Thank you for following me here.
 Your warm regards remind me of fond memories from time spent in your incredible country, your architectural marvels, vibrant culture & kind people are truly unforgettable.
 I miss my time there dearly."
 On 16 October 2020, Wu Yu-chin, the DPP-affiliated chairwoman of the Taiwan-India Parliamentary Friendship Association commented that, "To be sure, China's relations with India have been tense.
 Conversely, Taiwan-India relations have been steadily improving....even Taiwanese investments in India have seen growth."
 In November 2020, Narendra Modi stated that Taiwan and India should strive to be as "inseparable as the body and the soul" in terms of working together and pursuing mutual cooperation into the future.

 In April 2021, according to the ROC Foreign Minister Joseph Wu, after the PRC applied significant pressure on the ROC's diplomatic ally Paraguay to permanently abandon its relations with Taiwan in exchange for vaccine shots (having already successfully pressured many of Taiwan's diplomatic allies in the region to switch recognition to mainland China), India was one of several countries who stepped in to help support the Taiwanese government, sending at least 200,000 Indian-made vaccines to Paraguay as a gift in an effort to offset Chinese influence.

 Shortly afterwards, in May 2021, the ROC Foreign Ministry of Affairs sent its first batch of supplies to India, including 150 oxygen generators and 500 oxygen cylinders, and subsequently tweeted, "Love from #Taiwan has arrived in #India.
 We're working hard to send more. #StayStrongIndia!"
 Taiwan's support for India generated a tremendous outpour of support from thousands of Indians on social media, some of whom pointed out the stark contrast between Taiwan's significant and timely assistance to comments perceived to be mocking India's pandemic plight from an official Weibo account linked to the PRC's Central Political and Legal Affairs Commission.

 In November 2022, Taiwanese Deputy Minister of Economic Affairs Chen Chern-chyi visited India, achieving several tangible outcomes.
 “India is trying to lure Taiwanese chip manufacturers but this is a time-consuming process and Taiwanese companies will require a lot of convincing,” New Delhi and Taipei are drawing closer economically, strengthening business ties.
 India has not reaffirmed so called “One China” in decades.
 Taiwan Actively Participates in a Free and Open Indo-Pacific.

+In 2022 Indian diplomats were primarily focused on "three Ts" in regard to Taiwan "Trade, Technology and Tourism."

+In 2023, India and Taiwan agreed to sign a memorandum of understanding of importing Indian migrant workers, which caused a protest against it.
+It was later finished in 2024.